-At the Chief's discretion, officers with current Kansas Law Enforcement certification and prior experience may be placed in the pay grid no more than one step for each two (2) years of service with a municipal or county law enforcement agency or with the Kansas Highway Patrol or the Kansas Bureau of Investigation.
+At the Chief's discretion, officers with current Kansas Law Enforcement certification and prior experience may be placed in the pay grid no more thanup to Step 8, based on one step for each two (2) years of service with a municipal or county law enforcement agency or with the Kansas Highway Patrol or the Kansas Bureau of Investigation.

-Officers with current out-of-state law enforcement certification with Kansas reciprocity and prior experience may be placed in the pay grid no more than one-step for each two (2) years of service with a municipal, county, or state law enforcement agency.
+At the Chief's discretion, Oofficers with current out-of-state law enforcement certification with Kansas reciprocity and prior experience may be placed in the pay grid no-more thanup to Step 8, based on one-step for each two (2)-years of service with a municipal, county, or state law enforcement agency.